 Christopher A. Heldt, D.M.A.

 Dr. Christopher A. Heldt resides in Fort Worth, Texas, where he is a freelance musician and brass teacher.
-Heldt is an adjunct music instructor at Ranger College in Stephenville, Texas.
-He teaches trumpet in the Carrollton-Farmers Branch Independent School District as well as a small independent trumpet studio.
+Heldt is an adjunct music instructor at Dallas College and Ranger College.
+He teaches a small independent trumpet studio and has taught trumpet in several Dallas-Fort Worth area school districts.
 He has previously served on the music faculty at the University of Mary Hardin-Baylor, Texas A&M University-Kingsville, and the MediaTech Institute of Dallas.
 Heldt also publishes interviews and reviews in the International Trumpet Guild Journal.

 Heldt has performed across the United States, Canada, and Europe as a trumpeter.
 Some notable venues include the Gewandhaus, Rudolfinum, Walt Disney Concert Hall, Meyerson Symphony Center, Bass Performance Hall, and Long Center for the Performing Arts.
 Heldt has previously been a member of the Greater Grand Forks Symphony Orchestra, Austin Civic Orchestra, and Athens Master Chorale Orchestra.
 He has also performed with the Fargo-Moorhead Symphony, Fargo-Moorhead Opera, Jazz Arts Big Band of Fargo-Moorhead, McKinney Philharmonic, Dallas Brass Band, New Columbian Brass Band, Mannheim Steamroller, and Michael W. Smith.